The following information details quality improvement initiatives undertaken by our health plan.

-The case management program assumes responsibility for the coordination of all aspects of care for enrollees identified with chronic or high-risk conditions.
-This includes high risk maternity, palliative, cancer, chronic kidney disease, behavioral health, and enrollees awaiting a transplant.
-The case manager follows the enrollee through the health care continuum.
-The role of the case manager is to promote quality care and meet the enrollee’s needs while maximizing benefits and assuring proper use of services in the most appropriate setting.
+The case management program assumes responsibility for the coordination of all aspects of care for members identified with chronic or high-risk conditions.
+This includes high-risk maternity, palliative, cancer, chronic kidney disease, behavioral health, and members awaiting a transplant.
+The role of the case manager is to promote quality care and meet the member’s needs while maximizing benefits and assuring proper use of services in the most appropriate setting.

-Right Start Prenatal (Maternity Care) and Newborn Care
+Right Start Prenatal (Maternity Care) and Newborn Care 1

-The Prenatal Case management program (Right Start) continued as a priority focus.
-The emphasis of the program is to promote full term births among program participants.
-The Right Start program assumes responsibility for the coordination of all aspects of care for pregnant enrollees identified as high-risk.
+The Right Start prenatal case management program continues as a priority focus.
+The emphasis of the program is to promote full-term births among program participants.
+The Right Start program assumes responsibility for the coordination of all aspects of care for pregnant members identified as high-risk.

-The case manager follows the enrollee throughout the pregnancy.
-The role of the case manager is to promote quality care and meet the enrollee’s needs while maximizing benefits and assuring proper use of services in the most appropriate setting.
-The program utilizes the NYS Department of Health Medicaid Prenatal guidelines in an effort to standardize and improve prenatal care.
+The case manager follows the member throughout the pregnancy.
+The role of the case manager is to promote quality care and meet members’ needs while maximizing benefits and assuring proper use of services in the most appropriate setting.
+The program uses New York State Department of Health Medicaid prenatal guidelines in an effort to standardize and improve prenatal care.

 Obstructive Sleep Apnea

-Adult Preventive Health
+Adult Preventive Health 1

 Women’s Preventive Health

-Child/Adolescent Preventive Health
+Child/Adolescent Preventive Health 1, 2

 Community Wellness Program

-A community network of health educators offer wellness programming to eligible members free of charge.
+A community network of health educators offers wellness programming to eligible members free of charge.
 These educational programs provide members with the information and skills necessary to assist them in making positive lifestyle changes.
 Topics include nutrition, fitness, weight management, stress reduction, and diabetes education.

 Worksite Wellness Program

-The Roswellness InhaleLife Program is a scientifically based program that has helped members quit tobacco successfully for over 10 years through telephonic counseling.
-Roswellness InhaleLife uses a comprehensive approach to effectively address all three aspects of tobacco dependence: physical, psychological and behavioral.
-Quit Coaches work with the member to develop a customized quit plan that is tailored to their needs.
-Overall customer satisfaction with this program remains high at 97%.
+The Roswellness InhaleLife program is a scientifically based program that has helped members quit tobacco successfully through telephonic counseling for more than 10 years.
+Roswellness InhaleLife uses a comprehensive approach to effectively address all three aspects of tobacco dependence: physical, psychological, and behavioral.
+Quit coaches work with the member to develop a customized quit plan that is tailored to their needs.
+Overall member satisfaction with this program remains high at 97%.

-The Roswellness InhaleLife Program includes up to four scheduled phone-based treatment sessions in English or Spanish with a professional quit coach as well as fulfillment of nicotine replacement therapy for eligible members.
+The Roswellness InhaleLife program includes up to four scheduled phone-based treatment sessions in English or Spanish with a professional quit coach as well as fulfillment of nicotine replacement therapy for eligible members.
 Break the Habit is a tobacco cessation program offered at the employer group level.
-This 4-week program is aimed at helping participants succeed at leading a tobacco free lifestyle by providing education and motivation along the way.
+This four-week program is aimed at helping participants succeed at leading a tobacco-free lifestyle by providing education and motivation along the way.

-Our health coaches work with members to help identify their wellness needs, provide them with the tools and resources needed to succeed, and motivate them to make long-term health or lifestyle changes.
+Our health coaches work with members to help identify their wellness needs, provide them with the tools and resources to succeed, and motivate them to make long-term health or lifestyle changes.
 A health coach can actively support, encourage, and educate members in the areas of:

 • Weight management